 STEM heroes book 1 has been funded on 2017-04-26, yay!
-Campaign for book 2 coming soon and both books are expected to be ready in June!
+Campaign for book 2 coming in December.
+Book 1 expected to be ready in October!

 So, I moved to Japan for a short period for work and learnt that over here STEM (science, technology, engineering and mathematics) careers for girls are a no-no. Somehow, they are raised to think that if they are smart and independent and like STEM they will automatically cease to have friends and instantly become unattractive.
 Whaaat??
 We need to change this perception!

 I’ve been doing a lot of science communication over here and the pattern at each high school seems to be the same.
 Boys are confident, know what they want to do in the future and are outspoken about it.
 Girls are shy, which is fine, but don’t seem to be as informed or prepared (or think that it’s ok to give their opinion!).
 Perhaps in the future we can do more outreach to include younger school children.
 For now, because I love manga and science and there aren’t many manga books about the subject, I’ve combined them to create a manga series called STEM heroes.
 Four bright and funny girls use their awesome STEM skills to save the day.